ImLunaUwU/LunaHR/README.md

 The PC version now has heartbeat sounds!

+Please adjust the volumes to your likings as I turned them up after feedback said they were quiet.

 *LunaHR/HR Prefab should be dragged onto the avatar root itself.*

 When adding to the avatar, the display defaults to be on your left wrist/left lower arm bone.
 This can be changed by unpacking the prefab and changing armature link settings.